MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_pause.md

 ## -description

-The EvtAcxStreamPause event tells the driver when the stream is paused. ???
-TBD
+The EvtAcxStreamPause event tells the driver to transition the stream state from Run to Pause.

 ## -parameters

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.

 An ACXSTREAM object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).